Misterio77/drupal-12factor/README.md

 ### Scripts/apps

-You can quickly serve the website (with `php -S` and `webfs`) using `nix run .#serve` (or just `nix run .`) It is similar to `./serve.sh`, but already provides the dependencies (no need to install anything nor enter the shell) and uses the website as it is built by nix (for example, you don't need to `composer install` first).
+You can quickly serve the website (with `php -S` and `webfs`) using `nix run .#serve` (or just `nix run .`).
+It will be accessible on `localhost:8080`.

+It is similar to `./serve.sh`, but already provides the dependencies (no need to install anything nor enter the shell) and uses the website as it is built by nix (for example, you don't need to `composer install` first).

-To use drush, try `nix run .#drush`.
+To run drush, use `nix run .#drush`.
 Same as above, it acts on the nix build output.

 Both of these have a slight difference to local development (be it with the